 “Too much sensory stimulation, trouble being coordinated, not enough sleep, seizures, not being able to say what you want—all can contribute to frustration and stress.
 Looking for solutions at each of these levels can help reduce the stress and increase the time spent truly learning and enjoying life.”

-Another thing: Dr. Herbert doesn’t assume that “no seizures” on an EEG means that visual stimuli are not affecting the brain’s normal electrical firing.
-The consequences of brain waves that are “somewhere between ‘normal’ and ‘disease,'” she contends, could be “subtle but still important”–even if no seizures are triggered.
+Dr. Herbert does not assume that a finding of “no seizures” on an EEG means that visual stimuli are not affecting the brain’s normal electrical firing.
+The consequences of brain waves that are “somewhere between ‘normal’ and ‘disease,'” she contends, could be “subtle but still important”–even if no actual seizures are triggered.
 In other words, even mildly abnormal rhythms in the brain, which can be provoked in some individuals by exposure to visual overstimulation, may result in impaired neurological functioning.
 Even if your child has not been experiencing actual seizures, Dr. Herbert says these abnormal rhythms due to excessive sensory stimulation from visual media may actually affect the brain’s ability to process information.

 “…A lot of kids with autism might be having ‘gray zone’ electrical problems—too mild to meet the formal definition of seizures, but enough to interfere with their quality of life.”

 These “gray zone electrical problems” are not limited to those with autism.
 Other populations likely to be in this gray zone include people with learning disorders, intellectual disability, or psychiatric conditions—the more vulnerable among us.
 In other words, it may not make sense to dismiss as irrelevant any observed EEG abnormalities that don’t clearly indicate seizures.